 The decades-long civil war, and a world war with the Japanese

 The situation in Taiwan is much more complicated, since one has to discuss a decades-long civil war before one can make much (if any) sense out of it.
 The Japanese had begun ruling Taiwan back in 1895.
-During this period of Japanese rule, the "Republic of China" was proclaimed in the Chinese mainland in 1912; but it erupted into a major civil war in 1927.
+During this period of Japanese rule, the "Republic of China" was proclaimed in the Chinese mainland in 1912.
+However, it erupted into a major civil war in 1927.
 This continued on through the early years of a Japanese invasion of nearby Manchuria in 1931, with the first phase of the civil war ending in 1936.
 At this time, the coming full-scale war with the invading Japanese actually caused a temporary cease-fire between the two sides, which continued after the Japanese attacked Pearl Harbor in 1941.
 World War II had thus officially begun in Asia, and the United States even sent troops to help China, thus maintaining a front there against the Japanese.
 The eventual Allied victory over Japan resulted in the reacquisition of Taiwan for the "Republic of China" in 1945, with the Chinese Civil War resuming in 1946.
 Some United States Marines actually remained there for years afterward, and occupied two Chinese provinces for a time.
 (More about that here.)

 Mao Zedong